Stellar is an open-source internet protocol developed by a non-profit to move money faster and cheaper.

 Money moves today as if the Internet doesn’t exist.

 The nonprofit Stellar Development Foundation provides a base layer protocol that can make every financial institution interoperable.
-Stellar is similar to STMP - an internet protocol that allows many different email clients (Gmail, Outlook, Yahoo) to send emails between each other.
+Stellar is similar to SMTP - an internet protocol that allows many different email clients (Gmail, Outlook, Yahoo) to send emails between each other.

 A protocol is open source software that serves as the foundation on which many services can be built and interoperate.